deors/deors-demos-microservices/readme.md

     ...
 ```

-For this command to work, the right credentials might be set.
-The Spotify Docker plugin that is being used, configures registry credentials in various ways but particularily one is perfect for pipeline usage, as it does not require any pre-configuration in the builder container: credential injection through Maven settings.
+For this command to work, the right credentials must be set.
+The Spotify Docker plugin that is being used, configures registry credentials in various ways but particularly one is perfect for pipeline usage, as it does not require any pre-configuration in the builder container: credential injection through Maven settings.

 So far, the following configuration pieces are set: Spotify plugin sets the server id with the following configuration setting `<serverId>docker-hub</serverId>`, and the pipeline gets the credentials injected as the `DOCKER_HUB` property.